chrisrchar/GoPractice/README.md

 Assignments 2 and 3 were more practice with interfaces.
 Assignment 2 was practice in writing an interface with shapes that implement a `getArea()` function and then the `printArea()` function takes the more generic `shape` type interface as an argument.

 Assignment 3 was more so practice with the Go documentation and using packages to read in an external file, then print it out to the terminal.

+## Channels
+Coded a website status checker to introduce go routines/asynchronous functions in Go.
+Also used a function literal to delay routines.